vouh/pedy/README.md

-# PEDY Tech Hub - Academic Resource Hub
+# Pedy Tech Hub - Academic Resource Hub

-A modern, responsive website for PEDY, your one-stop shop for info and tech gadgets.
+A modern, responsive website for Pedy, your one-stop shop for info and tech gadgets.
 Built with HTML, CSS, and JavaScript.

 ## 🚀 Features